PNNL-CompBio/spammR/README.md

 ## Example

 This is a basic example which demonstrates how to organize spatial omics data into a SpatialExperiment object, which is the required format for input data in SpammR.
-After constructing a SpatialExperiment (SPE) object, we then demonstrate the use of different functions in SpammR.
+After constructing a SpatialExperiment (SPE or spe) object, we then demonstrate the use of different functions in SpammR.

 ### 0. Organize data into a SpatialExperiment object